 About five minutes before the plateau and lookout point that signals the end of the steep elevation, the trees open up and allow you a view back to this mountain (see below).
 Not sure which one it is, but it was nice to be able to see something after spending the first few hours deep in the forest.

 Five minutes and a few muddy scrambles later, we reached the lookout point and found the couple who had passed me earlier stopped and having a snack.
 We walked to the northern edge and took some video of the views.

 The trail continues up for another five minutes until you come across the fire tower in the middle of a very wooded section.
 From ground level there aren't any views, but my new hiking partner, Eve, climbed up and grabbed some excellent panoramic video of the surrounding area.
 It was pretty similar to what we saw at the lookout, so I wasn't too sad that my vertigo kept me from the climb.

 We were up there for about ten minutes and grabbed a quick snack before starting what was going to be a slightly tricky descent with all the water and mud.

 Having done a bunch of mountains in the last four years, and discovering that Eve was very experienced in the Catskill region, we made pretty quick work of the creek bed section, navigating it in around 50 minutes.

 The flat section only took us another hour as the conversation helped pass the time and we made it back to the sign-in book at around 1:50pm.

-The total time on trail was a touch over four and a half hours with only about ten minutes resting at the summit.
-All-in-all, a pretty good hike with some peaceful forest hiking and some tricky wet stone work that is needed.
+The total time on trail was a touch over four and a half hours with only about 10 minutes resting at the summit.
+All in all, a pretty good hike with some peaceful forest hiking and some tricky wet stone work.